jimm/patchmaster/site/file-format.md

 {% highlight ruby %}
   code_key key { block of code }
+  # or, the same thing
+  code_key key do
+    block of code
+  end
 {% endhighlight %}

 Maps the block of code to a key.
 Code keys are ignored if PatchMaster was